Understanding Credit Card Processing

 aACE will automatically generate an invoice, post a receipt, and capture the funds when:

-• The 'Auto-generate invoices for drop shipment purchases' flag is marked
+• The preference Auto-generate invoices for drop shipment purchases is enabled.

-• The 'Leave auto-generated invoices pending' flag is not marked
+• The preference Leave auto-generated invoices pending is disabled.

-• There is a balance due
+• There is a balance due.

 Manually Invoiced Orders